WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

 currently depend on my TV set, the image location can only be defined by self calculating on excel, my TV set is 65inch, and 15 cm height and 20cm away from the camera.
-I turned off the AEC and AWB for the low light environment of my movie, gaming senario, however there still has color shift in the result, but can modify by the gamma calculation of the esp32 built in image process function
-with my 65inch TV, need 45 LEDs on right/left, and 84 LEDs on top/down, total 248 LEDs by 50 LEDs/meter LED strip, 12V power require ~40W [WLED calculator](https://wled-calculator.github.io/)
+I turned off the AEC and AWB for the low light environment of my movie, gaming senario, however there still has color shift in the result, but can modify with the esp32 built in image process function *gamma calculation* with my 65inch TV, need 45 LEDs on right/left, and 84 LEDs on top/down, total 248 LEDs by 50 LEDs/meter LED strip, 12V power require ~40W [WLED calculator](https://wled-calculator.github.io/)